 Obviously, example.com.
 Doesn’t it?

-The first example is a subdomain of blogspot.com which you can get for free (You can also use these free website builder to start your website with free subdomain and later migrate to your custom domain name) where’s the second is a brandable domain name for your business.
+The first example is a subdomain of blogspot.com which you can get for free (You can also use these free website builders to start your website with a free subdomain and later migrate to your custom domain name) whereas the second is a brandable domain name for your business.

 99.9% Uptime Guarantee

-This is one of the biggest cons using a free hosting website.
-If you’re using a free web hosting, then you might have noticed that most of the time your website servers get down.
-If you don’t take it seriously, then it might harm your website, and it’s ranking on Google.
+This is one of the biggest cons of using a free hosting website.
+If you’re using free web hosting, then you might have noticed that most of the time your website servers get down.
+If you don’t take it seriously, then it might harm your website and its ranking on Google.